 Diary treatment inspection showed that 588 (100%) treatment sessions were completed.
-Technical difficulties in device setup or treatment delivery were not mentioned in the records, and mean airway pressure between 10 and 25 cmH2O were used for both devices.
-There were no reports of discomfort or poor treatment tolerance by the subjects with pressure set below 25 cmH2O and percussion frequencies (IPV® group) below 400 cycles/min.
+Technical difficulties in device setup or treatment delivery were not mentioned in the records, and MAP between 10 and 25 cmH2O was used for both devices.
+There were no reports of discomfort or poor treatment tolerance by the subjects with pressure set below 25 cmH2O and percussion frequencies (IPV[®] group) below 400 cycles/min.
 The average number of completed sessions by each subject was 42.
-Each session lasted forty minutes during which patients were treated, postured and received bronchoaspiration performed by respiratory physiotherapists.
-The occurrence of any minor adverse events during or immediately after the IPV® or MetaNeb® session was the requirement for broncho-aspiration associated with the 3% drop desaturation resolved immediately after broncho-aspiration through the tracheostomy tube.
+Each session lasted 40 minutes during which patients were treated, postured, and received bronchoaspiration performed by respiratory physiotherapists.
+The occurrence of any minor adverse events during or immediately after the IPV^{\circledast} or $MetaNeb^{\circledast}$ session was a requirement for bronchoaspiration, associated with the 3% drop in desaturation, resolved immediately after broncho-aspiration through the tracheostomy tube.
 There were no major adverse events reported.
-The treatment diary for 4 patients (2 using IPV® and 2 using Metaneb®) with strong rigidity, dystonia and consolidating fracture showed that it was impossible to alternate the two decubitus positions or to use the prone position forcing them to adopt specific positions.
+The treatment diary for 4 patients (2 using IPV^{\circledast} and 2 using $MetaNeb^{\circledast}$) with strong rigidity, dystonia, and consolidating fracture showed that it was impossible to alternate the two decubitus positions or to use the prone position, forcing them to adopt specific positions.